Mackinac Center for Public Policy: Positions

-The Mackinac Center prefers the term "free market" over "conservative", because it does not address social issues such as abortion, censorship, and gambling.
 The Center writes that its ideology is most accurately characterized as flowing from the "classical liberal tradition" of Milton Friedman and others: "socially tolerant, economically sophisticated, desiring little government intervention in either their personal or economic affairs."
+In a 2011 interview about the organization, one of its founders, Olson, said "Some will say the Mackinac Center is a Republican front" but that he disagreed.

 The Mackinac Center was involved in the effort to pass a right-to-work law in Michigan and has supported efforts in other states to expand right to work laws and workers' rights to not pay dues to a union they do not support.
 The Center also launched the website MyPayMySay.com to alert union members to their rights.